 Strength TMJ Exercises

-- Jaw Exercise 2.
+- TMJ Exercise 2.
 This exercise does the exact opposite.
-Hold your chin open by placing your fingers just beneath the lower lip and pull down.
-Then close your jaw against the pressure made by your hand.
+Hold your chin open by placing your fingers just beneath the lower lip, and pull down.
+Then, close your jaw against the pressure made by your hand.
 Do three sets of five repetitions each.

-- Jaw Exercise 3.
+- TMJ Exercise 3.
 Move your jaw laterally as much as possible, from the extreme left to the extreme right.
 Repeat ten times.